AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 * Are not compatible with fatigue rules (even in the case of an enrichment with profiles).
 * Have their delivery target defined by the data contained in the event itself.

-You may want to send an event transactional message to a customer who needs to retrieve a forgotten password for example, or to send an order confirmation.
-Indeed, in these cases you do not want your recipient to unsubscribe from this type of communications nor to add this notification to the counter of marketing messages as part of a fatigue rule.
+You may want to send an event transactional message to a customer who needs to retrieve a forgotten password for example, or to confirm an order.
+Indeed, you do not want your recipient to unsubscribe from this type of communications, and this notification should not be added to the counter of marketing messages as part of a fatigue rule.

 **Profile transactional messages** target profiles from the Campaign marketing database.
 With this type of messages, you can:
 * Leverage data contained in the Adobe Campaign database.